HKUST-CSIT5970-25S/assignment-1-YiboXuu/README.md

     | `m5.large` - `c5n.large`  |  4950 Mbps     |  0.161   |
     | `m5.large` - `t3.medium`  |  2230 Mbps     |  0.585   |

+      Within the same region, instances of the same type generally experience higher TCP bandwidth and lower RTT, with c5n.large achieving the best performance at 9350 Mbps and 0.101 ms RTT.
+Instances of different types, like t3.medium - c5n.large, show reduced bandwidth and higher RTT.
     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.

-2. (1 mark) What about the network performance for instances deployed in different regions?
+1. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.

     | Connection                | TCP b/w (Mbps) | RTT (ms) |
     | ------------------------- | -------------- | -------- |
     | N. Virginia - Oregon      |   32.8 Mbps    |  62.5    |
     | N. Virginia - N. Virginia |   4960 Mbps    |  0.208   |
     | Oregon - Oregon           |   4930 Mbps    |  0.148   |

+   Instances deployed in different regions, like N. Virginia - Oregon, experience significantly lower TCP bandwidth (32.8 Mbps) and higher RTT (62.5 ms) due to inter-region latency.
+In contrast, instances within the same region achieve much higher bandwidth and minimal RTT.

     > Region: US East (N. Virginia), US West (Oregon).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 All instances are `c5.large`.
 Note: Use public IP address when using iPerf within the same region.